kpastate81/geo560_finalproject/README.md

 #### mixing_ratio.m (mixing_ratio.R)

 This function returns the mixing ratio using water vapor pressure defined as e.
-It requires inputs of temperature (T), given in °C, relative humidity (RH), given as a percentage, and Pressure (P), given in hPa.
+It requires inputs of temperature (given in °C), relative humidity (given as a percentage), and Pressure (given in hPa).
 It can be used as a standalone function for mixing ratio computation and is required for use of equiv_potential_temp.m.
 When used as a standalone, ouput is the mixing ratio in g/kg.

 #### LCL_temp_RH.m (LCL_temp_RH.R)

 This function returns the lifting condensation level temperature using RH.
-Inputs are temperature (T), given in °C and relative humidity (RH) given as a percentage.
+Inputs are temperature (given in °C) and relative humidity (given as a percentage).
 It can be used as a standalone function for lifting condensation level temperature and is required for use of equiv_potential_temp.m.
 When used as a standalone, ouput is the temperature in degree Kelvin.

 #### equiv_potential_temp.m (equiv_potential_temp.R)

 This function returns the equivalent potential temperature based on Bolton (1980).
-The potential_temp.m (potential_temp.R), mixing_ratio.m (mixing_ratio.R), and LCL_temp_RH.m (LCL_temp_RH.R) are required for using this function.
-The inputs are temperature (T) in °C, Presssure (P) in hPa, and relative humidity (RH) given as a percentage.
-The output in the temperature (in Kelvin) that a parcel at the specific pressure and temperature provided would have if it were raised to 0 mb and all the water vapor in the parcel were to be condensed, and the parcel was brought to standard sea-level pressure (1000 hPa).
+The potential_temp.m (potential_temp.R), saturation_vapor_pressure.m (saturation_vapor_pressure.R), water_vapor_RH.m (water_vapor_RH.R), mixing_ratio.m (mixing_ratio.R), and LCL_temp_RH.m (LCL_temp_RH.R) are required for using the equiv_potential_temp.m (equiv_potential_temp.R) function.
+The inputs are temperature (in °C), Presssure (in hPa), and relative humidity (given as a percentage).
+The output is temperature (in Kelvin) that a parcel at the provided pressure and temperature would have if it were raised to 0 mb and all the water vapor in the parcel were to be condensed, and the parcel was brought to standard sea-level pressure (1000 hPa).

 ## Configuration